Imagine…

 For example:

-- The moods of a narcissist may be highly variable and explosive in nature if their fragile emotional regulation skills are challenged (which is inevitable with children);
+• The moods of a narcissist may be highly variable and explosive in nature.
+This is especially true if their fragile emotional regulation skills are challenged.
+Which is inevitable with children.

-- Narcissists can often seek to put their children down to make themselves feel better and/or play favorites among their children, seeking to stabilize themselves through manipulation of the family dynamics;
+• Narcissists can often seek to put their children down to make themselves feel better.
+They may also play favorites among their children.
+They seek to stabilize themselves through manipulation of the family dynamics.

-- Seeing the child as an extension of themselves, a narcissist may attempt to control the appearance, pursuits, and trajectory of the child so that they align with the image the narcissist is personally trying to display to the world;
+• Seeing the child as an extension of themselves, a narcissist may attempt to control the child’s appearance.
+As well as their pursuits, and trajectory.
+This is often done to ensure these align with the image the narcissist is personally trying to display to the world.

-- Narcissists may only show love to a child when they perform or act in ways that are pleasing to the narcissist, disallowing a child’s authentic experiences and individuality to come forth;
+• Narcissists may only show love to a child when they perform or act in ways that are pleasing to the narcissist.
+This disallows a child’s authentic experiences and individuality to come forth.

-- Instead of displaying and providing consistent support for their children, a narcissist may invert the dynamic and expect validation, support, and esteem stabilization from their children, therefore parentifying them;
+• Instead of displaying and providing consistent support for their children, a narcissist may invert the dynamic.
+They may expect validation, support, and esteem stabilization from their children—therefore parentifying them.

 However, despite how the individual actions of the narcissist show up, and whether the child was raised by a single narcissistic parent or in a blended or married family that colluded with the narcissist, it’s safe to assume that any child – whether this child was the favorite or the family scapegoat – doesn’t escape the ill impacts of being parented by a narcissist.